Lisa C. Fong, K.C.

 In professional regulatory law, Lisa advises both regulatory bodies and professionals.
 This breadth of her experience gives her a depth of knowledge that allows her to serve clients with a comprehensive view of their legal issues.

 She advises professional regulatory bodies on all areas of their responsibilities including quality assurance, registration, inquiry, discipline, reviews and appeals.
-In acting for professionals, Lisa has defended them against allegations of misconduct, incompetence, and registration.
+In acting for professionals, Lisa has defended them against allegations of misconduct, incompetence, and lack of good character in registration matters.

 Lisa has the privilege of assisting Indigenous governments in asserting the aboriginal rights and title of their peoples.
 She has a special interest in energy projects and assisting her Indigenous clients in exercising their governance powers to determine whether such projects should proceed.